Parkinson's Disease and Dementia

 How is Parkinson disease treated?

 Parkinson disease causes physical symptoms at first.
-Problems with cognitive function, including forgetfulness and trouble with concentration, may arise later.
-As the disease gets worse with time, many people develop dementia.
-This can cause profound memory loss and makes it hard to maintain relationships.
+Problems with cognitive function, including forgetfulness and trouble with concentration, may start later.
+As the disease gets worse over time, about 4 in 5 people develop dementia.
+This can cause profound memory loss and make it hard to maintain relationships.
+This often happens later in the course of the disease.

 Parkinson disease dementia can cause problems with: